vivi51123/CS249-Current-Topics-in-Data-Structure/adbrebs-taxi/README.md

-Code of the winning entry to the [Kaggle ECML/PKDD taxi destination competition](https://www.kaggle.com/c/pkdd-15-predict-taxi-service-trajectory-i).
+Code of the NN-based revised model implementation to the [Kaggle ECML/PKDD taxi destination competition](https://www.kaggle.com/c/pkdd-15-predict-taxi-service-trajectory-i).
 In our project, The implementation is based on the [wining method](https://github.com/adbrebs/taxi), and the training process is performed on a single NVIDIA TESLA V100 GPU with 16GB memory.

 ## Dependencies